International Students - Undergraduate

 Step 5 - Pay Processing Fee

-To complete your application, view our payment options.
-You may pay the $100 CND processing fee online through wire transfer.
+To complete your application, pay the $100 CND processing fee online through wire transfer.
+View our payment options here.
+Your application will not be considered until we have received the processing fee.

 Step 6 - Assessment of Your Application

-Once we have received all required documents, we will begin to assess your application.
+Once we have received all required documents and the processing fee, we will begin to assess your application.
 A decision will be sent to you by email and to your postal address.

 Step 7 - Accept Your Offer of Admission